 If God were offering to mother you in ways beyond your wildest dreams and exceeding your secret hopes, would you take Him up on the offer?

-- Listen to The Mother Wound audio teaching from a recent Wild at Heart Advanced Men’s Retreat.
+- Watch The Mother Wound teaching from a Wild at Heart Advanced men’s retreat.

 - For your wives and the women in your world, find more in Stasi’s teaching at a recent women’s Captivating retreat on The Mother Wound.